dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 * Use 4 spaces per level.
 * Use a Python-aware editor.

-Indentation within the block must be consistent.
+Python's only requirement is that indentation within the same block be consistent.
+For example, this is an error:

 ```python
 while num_bills * bill_thickness < sears_height: